zsiki/GeoEasy/doc/install.rst

 screen and the prompt in the terminal window is changed to %.
 Press CTLR/D in the terminal window to exit or close the small graphic window.

-For Machintos there is no binary release.
-You can use the source release.
+For Machintosh there is no binary release.
+You can use only use the source release.
 Open a terminal window, chenge you current directory where you would like to install the software and type the following commands:

 .. code:: bash